X930D 120Hz Smart LED TV

 What HDR does for 4K images in terms of a big leap in performance, is what high definition TV (HDTV) did for the standard definition market when it was introduced many years ago.

-As more HDR content becomes available through streaming services such as Netflix and Amazon Instant as well as Ultra HD Blu-ray disc; these options will give consumers the opportunity to enjoy a much better viewing experience in their homes, and there is no doubt that consumers will see and appreciate the increase in picture quality over non HDR content.
+As more HDR content becomes available through streaming services such as Netflix and Amazon Instant as well as Ultra HD Blu-ray discs; these options will give consumers the opportunity to enjoy a much better viewing experience in their homes, and there is no doubt that consumers will see and appreciate the increase in picture quality over non-HDR content.

 So if you’re in the market for a 4K TV with HDR capability, I suggest you check out the XBR65X930D.
 Its overall image quality is very pleasing and a pleasure to watch.
 And even if you don’t plan on viewing 4K or 4K HDR content at this time, you’ll already own a display that is ready for the future of television once you feel inclined to make the switch.